 Kolmetz.Com is a chemical engineering web site that publishes technical articles on distillation, process optimization, operations training, personal improvement, process unit safety and environmental concerns.

-Design of a New Ethylene Plant
+Environmental Concerns Addressed in The Design of a New Ethylene Plant

 Karl Kolmetz - Westlake Group